orangejuice/blog/data/activity/book-傳教士的詛咒-2021/record.en.md

 date: 2024-05-08 13:42:25+08:00
 douban:
   rating: 0
-  subtitle: Henrietta Harrison / 2021 / Chinese University Press of Hong Kong
+  subtitle: Shen Aidi / 2021 / Chinese University Press of Hong Kong
 ---

-Through Twitter, Ding Bu'er shared another work about Catholicism that has recently been translated into Chinese.
-This is 'The Missionary's Curse: A Global History of a North China Village (1640–2000)', written by Henrietta Harrison.
-She is a historian who studies church history.
-She also writes about the grassroots Catholics in North China, their perception of Catholicism under the overarching concept of revolution and the forgotten common believers.
+Via tw Ding Buer, there is another work about Catholicism recently translated into Chinese, written by Henrietta Harrison titled 'The Curse of the Missionary: A Global History of a North China Village (1640–2000)'.
+She is also a historian specializing in church history.
+She writes about grassroots Catholic followers in North China, exploring the under-recognized ordinary believers amid the broader concepts of revolution, and how they perceive Catholicism.